ventsip/ph/README.md

 ### Windows

-On Windows, `ph` is designed to work as Windows service.
+On Windows, `ph` is designed to work as a Windows service.

-To build, install and run the tool as Windows service, run `make build`, copy the `\bin` folder somewhere and run `phsvc install` and `phsvc start`.
+To build, install and run the tool as a Windows service, run `make build`, copy the `\bin` folder somewhere and run `phsvc install` and `phsvc start`.

 To enable the service to start automatically when Windows starts, open the Windows Service Manager, right click on `Process Hunter` service, select `Properties` from the context menu and set `Startup type` to `Automatic`.